tanghao-xiaomi/docs/en/debugging_tools/GDB/GDB_debugging.md

 #### Debugging Strategy

-1. **Interrupt the Program**:
+1. Interrupt the Program:

     - If the program is running in the foreground, press `Ctrl + C` in GDB.
     - If the program is running in the background, find its PID with `ps`, then execute `sudo gdb attach <PID>`.
 The program will pause automatically upon attachment.
     - For the `sim` environment, you can also execute `pkill -SIGSTOP nuttx` in a new terminal to pause the process.

-2. **Check All Threads**: Enter `info threads` to view the status of all threads.
+2. Check All Threads: Enter `info threads` to view the status of all threads.
 Check if any threads are in an abnormal state or are all waiting for the same resource.
-3. **Analyze Each Thread**: Use `thread <id>` to switch to each thread one by one, then use `bt` to view its call stack to determine what task it is performing.
+3. Analyze Each Thread: Use `thread <id>` to switch to each thread one by one, then use `bt` to view its call stack to determine what task it is performing.
 This can often quickly pinpoint the location of the infinite loop or deadlock.

 ### Scenario 3: Tracking Unintended Variable Modifications